The Equalizer 2 (2018)

 121 min.
-Columbia Pictures.
 Director: Antoine Fuqua.
-Cast: Denzel Washington, Melissa Leo, Pedro Pascal, Bill Pullman.
+Cast: Denzel Washington, Pedro Pascal, Melissa Leo, Bill Pullman.

 Fuqua directed Washington to a Best Actor Oscar in 2001’s Training Day, and while the Equalizer films don’t offer that kind of juicy material, it’s clear enough that each man feels in good hands with the other.
 Washington reprises his role as Robert McCall, an ex-CIA agent who faked his death and went underground but just can’t help himself from being a supreme do-gooder wherever and whenever he sees injustice.
 Now a kindly Lyft driver tooling around Boston, McCall runs into trouble enough to keep him busy locally, but as the film’s opening sequence demonstrates, he’ll go as far as Turkey to recover a kidnapped child if no one else will.